kiatuki/animated_qr_code_scanner/README.md

 A decorative square is displayed on the middle of the view until a QR code is detected, which will be animated to the location of the QR code to highlight it.
 Decoded text is passed to callback function when a QR is detected at the beginning and/or the end of highlight animation.

-The exact location of the detected code on the Flutter's display is calculated with Detector and Perspective Transform from zxing which are ported to Flutter.
+The location of the detected code on the Flutter's display is calculated again with Detector and Perspective Transform from zxing which are ported to Flutter.

 A controller can also store the text, and provides basic controls such as turning on flashlight and restarting the scan.